 The northern Italian regions don't have a monopoly on producing top quality passito wines.
 In the warm sunny south conditions are ideal to fully ripen grapes and then dry them through the long summer.

-The sweet and rich fruits of this wine and soft tannins would be delicious pairing for a spiced tomato flatbread or pizza with mozzerella and salami.
+The sweet, rich fruits and soft tannins would be a delicious pairing for a spiced tomato flatbread or pizza with mozzarella and salami.

 Please note: All prices correct at time of publication.
 For the most up to date prices please contact your local store or online www.obrienswine.ie.
 Enjoy alcohol responsibly.